 Income Taxes.
 Our effective tax rate was 37.1% in 2007 compared to 36.6% in 2006.
-The increase in the rate for 2007 reflects a reduction of tax-exempt interest income in the current year due to lower investment levels resulting from increased share repurchase activity and an increase in tax reserves in accordance with the Financial Accounting Standards Board's Financial Interpretation No. 48, Accounting for Uncertainty in Income Taxes.
+The increase in the rate for 2007 reflects a reduction of tax-exempt interest income in the current year due to lower investment levels resulting from increased share repurchase activity and an increase in tax reserves in accordance with FIN 48.
 These increases more than offset a slight decrease in our net state tax rate.